-This is a wonderful reimagining of Cinderella with Japanese elements.
+This is a wonderful retelling of "Cinderella" with Japanese elements.
 After her father falls into the abyss, Alliana is forced to live with her stepmother and step-siblings, working in the family inn, run by her mean-spirited relatives.
 Alliana dreams of escaping and attending the Regional Ball where she might be chosen for the Royal Academy.
-She befriends a young witch, Nela Evergreen, rescues a nightdragon hatchling, and together they take a risk that might help Alliana reach her dreams.
-Ages 8 and up.
+She befriends a young witch, Nela Evergreen, and rescues a nightdragon hatchling.
+Together they take a risk that might help Alliana reach her dreams.
+Ages 9 and up.

 THE PATRON THIEF OF BREAD by Lindsay Eagar

 Set in a fictional location reminiscent of medieval France, a group street orphans called "The Crowns" eke out an existence through petty thievery.
 The leader of the group concocts a plan whereby the youngest of the gang, Duck, an 8-year-old girl one of the other orphans found in the river as an infant, will apprentice to a baker so she can sneak food and coins to the rest of the gang.
 But Duck's new life with the kindly baker changes her and she is torn between her old family and her new one.
 An incredibly moving and thought-provoking story.
 Ages 10 and up.